dcarra20/Group11-Forfeit/README.md

 ## Using the application
 Users can interact with the application by creating goals, looking at the calendar, and seeing a list of goals.
 All the goals are saved locally.

+## AI Usage
+No artificial intelligence (AI) was used in this project.